-- a.
-Code the intended asset acquisition for future work flow; - b.
-Ensure tender procedures are complied with in the bid process; - Ensure that items of a capital nature i.e. acquisitions exceeding R>>>>> shall not be acquired form operating expenses.
+a.
+Code the intended asset acquisition for future work flow;

+- b.
+Ensure tender procedures are complied with in the bid process; - c.
+Ensure that items of a capital nature i.e. acquisitions exceeding R1,000 shall not be acquired from operating expenses.